 Grizzlies Acquire Goaltender Cole Kehler in Trade

-West Valley City, Utah - The Utah Grizzlies have acquired goaltender Cole Kehler in a trade with the Cincinnati Cyclones.
+West Valley City, Utah - The Utah Grizzlies have acquired goaltender Cole Kehler from the Cincinnati Cyclones.

 Kehler played in 4 games with Cincinnati and had a 2-1 record with a 3.57 goals against average.
 He also appeared in 2 games earlier this season with Rapid City.
 He has played in AHL games with Ontario and Manitoba.
 Kehler's busiest season as a pro was in the 2019-20 campaign with the Fort Wayne Komets, where he had a 14-10-4 record with a 3.05 goals against average and a .901 save percentage.